makesens86/BeaconRider/README.md

 ```

 3. Building firmware
+To enable BeaconRider on your devices, replace *target_firmware* directory with our firmware source codes.
+Then, you are good to go to initiate building firmware!.
 ```
 sudo apt-get install cmake
 make -C target_firmware
 ```
-If you can find *htc_9271.fw* in open-ath9k-htc-firmware/target_firmware, the building is successful.
+If you can find *htc_9271.fw* in *target_firmware* directory, the building is successful.

 4. Replace the new firmware with the old one.
 Remove old kernel module (*ath9k-htc*) and reinstall new one.
 ```